kodecocodes/i9t/app-thinning/app-thinning.markdown

 - **dump_asset_names:** This lists image resources names found in the **Assets.car** file.
 What's the Assets.car file?
 You'll learn about that in a second...
 - **assets_for_name [name]** This will list all the resources found for a specific image name in the Assets.car file.

-**Note:** The last to commands use Apple's private APIs, so make sure you never include these methods in your app.
+**Note:** The last to commands use Apple's private APIs, so make sure you not to include these classes in your app.

 Now you can check out the project!
 You'll work with an app named **Good ol' CA**, which displays historical aerial overlays over different parts of California on a map.
 This is a close to final project about to be sent to the App Store.
 Unfortunately, the resources for this app take up quite a bit of disk space.
 You'll use the App Thinning techniques to hack-and-slash the end product to a more managable size.